top of page

 What is Accounts Payable in Construction?

-Accounts payable is all expenses a company owns its vendors and subcontracts.
+Accounts payable are all expenses a company owns its vendors and subcontracts.
 Accounts payable are considered short-term liabilities.
 These accounts include all of your costs, such as overhead, direct and indirect expenses.
 They are represented on the company’s balance sheet as the snapshot of a company’s financial health.

 Typically, in construction, business owners often wait to receive payment from customers before paying their bills.
-In other words, you probably don’t want to pay for project bills out of pocket until you receive payment from your customers.
-This means you’ll still receive invoices for overhead costs and general business expenses on a regular basis, but these invoices often sit around unpaid for a short period of time.
+In other words, you probably don’t want to pay project bills out of pocket until you receive payment from your customers.
+This means you’ll still receive invoices for overhead costs and general business expenses regularly, but these invoices often sit around unpaid for a short period.
+Similar to construction accounts receivable, your number of outstanding bills will fluctuate over time.

 Importance of the Accounts Payable Management